-Moreover, the uniqueness of the present study stems from its focus on writing in the argumentative genre.
-Ferretti and Graham (2019) emphasize the gap between the slow and late development of a written argument text and the early appearance, at a young age, of an oral argument.
-Hence the necessity of having professional development frameworks that focus on teaching the writing of an argumentative text and incorporating in-depth learning on the ways of reasoning and examining different perspectives of the same issue.
-The learning process should address methods and strategies for developing reasoning ability such as creating a collaborative discourse to raise ideas, setting specific goals for writing, relying on prior knowledge to substantiate the argument, and familiarity with linguistic means for creating and establishing a dialog with the audience.
+This study is unique in its focus on writing in the argumentative genre.
+Ferretti and Graham (2019) emphasize the gap between the slow and late development of written argumentation text and the early appearance, at a young age, of oral argumentation.
+This underscores the need for professional development opportunities that focus on teaching how to write an argumentative text and incorporate in-depth study of methods of reasoning and exploring different perspectives on one issue.
+The learning process should equip its participants with methods and strategies for developing reasoning ability such as creating a collaborative discourse to raise ideas, setting specific goals for writing, relying on prior knowledge to substantiate the argument, and becoming familiar with linguistic ways of creating and establishing a dialogue with one’s readers.

-4.4 Limitations and recommendations for Further Research
+Limitations of the Study and Recommendations for Further Research

-The current study was based on a small number of eight teachers, thereby limiting the external validity of the study.
-It is therefore proposed to examine the issues raised in this study in more classrooms, at other ages, and in other contexts.
-Given the innovative value of this study, it is important to repeat the study design, further examine the findings, and use additional methodologies in order to generalize the findings and draw valid conclusions.
+The current study was based on a small population of eight teachers, thereby limiting its external validity.
+Accordingly, the issues raised in this study should be investigated in more classes, at other ages, and in other contexts.
+Given the innovative value of this study, it is important to repeat the study design, examine the findings further, and use additional methodologies to generalize the findings and draw valid conclusions.

 5. References